-Marinade turkey breast: Pat the meat dry with paper towels, then place it in a large ziplock bag.
+Marinate turkey breast: Pat the meat dry with paper towels, then place it in a large ziplock bag.
 Pour the marinade over the turkey, seal the bag tightly while pressing out excess air, and massage the meat through the bag to coat it thoroughly.
-Set the sealed bag in a large container (to catch any leaks) and refrigerate for at least 6 hours or, ideally, overnight.
+Set the sealed bag in a large container (to catch any leaks) and refrigerate for at least 6 hours or, ideally, overnight.2.5 lbs turkey breast

 Bring to room temperature: Removethe turkey breast from the bag, reserving the marinade for cooking.
 Let the meat sit at room temperature for about 20 minutes.